Algor1tm/Application-Example/README.md

-# Athena
+# Application-Template
-Application-Core is light-weight library, that uses OpenGL(glad) for graphics, GLFW for window creation and input handling, ImGui for UI, stb_image for texture loading and own math library.
+Application-Template is light-weight library, that uses OpenGL(glad) for graphics, GLFW for window creation and input handling, ImGui for UI, stb_image for texture loading and own math library.
 Currently supports